 Install MySQL Database

+RED stores all data into database so that we can reuse the data for research.
+MySQL is one of the best choice since it is free and efficient.
 Although default configuration in MySQL can ensure your server works well, you could edit the configure file to gain better performance.
 For Linux System, edit the parameters in the file of /etc/my.cnf (default configuration path).
 For Windows System, you could use MySQL Workbench to configure your server efficiently.

-:
+MySQL:

 http://dev.mysql.com/downloads/mysql/